cosmos/developer-portal/hands-on-exercise/1-native/3-add-game.md

 A good start to developing a checkers blockchain is to define the rule set of the game.
 There are many versions of the rules.
 Choose [a very simple set of basic rules](https://www.ducksters.com/games/checkers_rules.php) to avoid getting lost in the rules of checkers or the proper implementation of the board state.

 Use [a ready-made implementation](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go) with the additional rule that the board is 8x8, is played on black cells, and black plays first.
 This code will not need adjustments.
-Copy this rules file into a `rules` folder inside your module.
+Copy this rules file into a new `rules` folder inside the root folder of your `checkers-minimal` module.
 Change its package from `checkers` to `rules`.
 You can do this by command-line:

 ```sh
 $ mkdir rules